-ct one):
+(se lect one):

 SSI standard

 Optional state supplement standard

 Medically needy income standard

 The special income level for institutionalized persons

-A percentage of t he Federal poverty level
+A percentage of the Federal poverty level

-Specify percentag e:
+Specify percentage:

-The following dol llar amount:
+The following dollar amount:

-Specify dollar am ount: If this amount changes, this item will be revised
+Specify dollar amount: If this amount changes, this item will be revise

-The following for rmula is used to determine the needs allowance:

-Specify formula:

-Other

-Specify:

-ii.
-If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.

-Allowance is the same Allowance is different.

-Explanation of difference:

-- iii.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726: - a.
-Health insurance premiums, deductibles and co-insurance charges - b.
+The following formula is used to determine the needs allowance: Specify formula: Other Specify: the he allowance for the personal needs of a waiver participant with a community spouse is different from amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, plain why this amount is reasonable to meet the individual's maintenance needs in the community.
+Sel ect one: Allowance is the same Allowance is different.
+Explanation of difference: nounts for incurred medical or remedial care expenses not subject to payment by a third party, specified 42 CFR §435.726: a.
+Health insurance premiums, deductibles and co-insurance chargesb.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.

-Not Applicable (see instructions)Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.
+Sel ect one: Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.
 The state does not establish reasonable limits.
 The state uses the same reasonable limits as are used for regular (non-spousal) post-eligibility.
+Appendix B: Participant Access and Eligibility B-5 : Post-Eligibility Treatment of Income (5 of 7) Note: The following ng selections apply for the five-year period beginning January 1, 2014. · · ost-Eligibility Treatment of Income: §1634 State - 2014 through 2018.
+Answers p provided in Appendix B-5-a indicate the selections in B-5-b also apply to B-5-e.
+Annendiy R. Participant Access and Eligibility TPPCHUIA D. r ar archama record and ruleman's f.
+Regular Post-Eligibility Treatment of Income: 209(B) State - 2014 through 2018.